Trial continues in death of Angels pitcher, with America’s fentanyl epidemic on display

-Skaggs was found dead from a drug overdose in his upscale hotel room on July 1, 2019, not far from the stadium where the Angels were to play the Texas Rangers.
-The accused is Eric Kay, the Angels communications director at the time, who allegedly gave Skaggs the drugs that ultimately killed him.
+Skaggs was found dead from a drug overdose in his upscale hotel room on July 1, 2019, not far from the stadium where the Angels were scheduled to play the Texas Rangers.
+The accused is Eric Kay, the Angels communications director at the time, who allegedly gave Skaggs the drugs that killed him.
 Kay and Skaggs were both in the grips of opioid addictions when Skaggs died, according to testimony.

-A key piece of evidence found in Skaggs’ hotel room is a little blue pill, marked “M30,” falsely labeled as a “therapeutic” dose of oxycodone.
+A key piece of evidence found in Skaggs’s hotel room is a little blue pill, marked “M30,” falsely labeled as a “therapeutic” dose of oxycodone.
 In fact, it was fentanyl, a drug that can be 100 times more potent, according to the DEA.

 Much of that increase was due to the explosion of fentanyl sold on the streets, the NCHS said, often in the form of a “counterfeit oxycodone” pill, just like the one found in Skaggs’ hotel room.